-The Board determined that Ms. Atkins and Messrs.
+We anticipate that, prior to our completion of this offering, the Board will determine that Ms. Atkins and Messrs.
 Durand and Klausmeyer meet the NASDAQ requirements to be independent directors.
 In making this determination, our Board considered the relationships that each such non-employee director has with the Company and all other facts and circumstances that our Board deemed relevant in determining their independence, including beneficial ownership of our common stock.